-Lease Liabilities and Mortgage Payable.
+Notes Payable and Mortgage Payable.
 Fair value is determined based on the discounted cash flow analysis using effective interest rates for similar types of instruments.
 These financial instruments are classified under Level 2 of the fair value hierarchy groups of the financial statements (significant observable inputs).
-The rate applied to mortgage payable range from 2.42% to 3.76%, while rates applied to lease liabilities range from 7.30% to 8.35%.
+The rates applied to long-term notes payable and mortgage payable range from 2.42% to 3.76%.